Continue reading for more information.

 As for the specifics on the numbers I'd have to refer to my spreadsheet when I get back to work but when I ran my calculations the new wota was slightly more efficient than previous for non-mana users and slightly less efficient for mana users.

 If we find that the item becomes simply unusable on a large number of characters who currently buy it and "broken" on resourceless bros I'm totally willing to reconsider this change, as there is also a fairly elegant solution I've already tried where using the current statline we replace the double FC with forbidden idol and leave it relatively untouched.
-It's a very safe fallback, but I'd like to give this iteration a shot at least."
+It's a very safe fallback, but I'd like to give this iteration a shot at least."he continued, validating concern that some champions might benefit too well from the new Will of the Ancients:

 "The fear is very valid which is why I'm keeping the testing on this internal until I know it has some promise. :)

 TL:DR We're both a bit scared and rightly so.
-Some fear though can be healthy. :D"
+Some fear though can be healthy. :D"he continued, discussing the similarities between Will of the Ancients and Athene's Unholy Grails:

 "You raise an extremely valid point comparing WotA to AUG.
 This overlap is another reason I opted to try out the recipe change.
 There was quite a bit of overlap between the items and bringing WotA up the pricepoint where we felt it should be (mid 2k).
 Offering it additional offense power over Athene's can also make it a more appealing buy for champions who are debating between the two, which you'll notice we've done (80 AP vs AUGs 60)